mochajs/mocha/.github/PULL_REQUEST_TEMPLATE.md

 ### Requirements

 * Filling out the template is required.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-* All new code requires tests to ensure against regressions
+* All new code requires tests to ensure against regressions.

 ### Description of the Change

 <!--

 We must be able to understand the design of your change from this description.
-If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion.
-Keep in mind that the maintainer reviewing this PR may not be familiar with or have worked with the code here recently, so please walk us through the concepts.
+Keep in mind that the maintainers and/or community members reviewing this PR may not be familiar with the subsystem.
+Please be verbose.

 -->